Smertig/banana/docs/api/tg/methods/promote_chat_member.rst

    Pass True, if the administrator can delete messages of other users

+   .. cpp:member:: optional_t<boolean_t> can_manage_voice_chats

+   Pass True, if the administrator can manage voice chats

+   .. cpp:member:: optional_t<boolean_t> can_restrict_members

+   Pass True, if the administrator can restrict, ban or unban chat members

+   .. cpp:member:: optional_t<boolean_t> can_promote_members

+   Pass True, if the administrator can add new administrators with a subset of their own privileges or demote administrators that he has promoted, directly or indirectly (promoted by administrators that were appointed by him)

+   .. cpp:member:: optional_t<boolean_t> can_change_info

+   Pass True, if the administrator can change chat title, photo and other settings

    .. cpp:member:: optional_t<boolean_t> can_invite_users

    Pass True, if the administrator can invite new users to the chat

-   .. cpp:member:: optional_t<boolean_t> can_restrict_members

-   Pass True, if the administrator can restrict, ban or unban chat members

    .. cpp:member:: optional_t<boolean_t> can_pin_messages

    Pass True, if the administrator can pin messages, supergroups only

-   .. cpp:member:: optional_t<boolean_t> can_promote_members

-   Pass True, if the administrator can add new administrators with a subset of their own privileges or demote administrators that he has promoted, directly or indirectly (promoted by administrators that were appointed by him)